ollypom/ee-kubeapps/ingress/istio-ingress/README.md

 The 7 yamls files here will succesfully deploy an Isitio Ingress controller.

 There is 1 prereq, that is to install the metrics-server to allow horizontal pod autoscaling in UCP.
-Instructions [here](ee-kubeapps/tree/master/monitoring/metrics-server)
+Instructions [here](/ee-kubeapps/tree/master/monitoring/metrics-server)

+Once you've installed the metrics service, you can deploy these 7 yamls.
+You may need to customise no6, the service yaml, if you want to specify different nodeports, or used a different type (Such as Loadbalancer).

 ```
 $ kubectl apply -f .
 ```

-There is a simple demo-app in the demoapp directory, including ingress rules.
+Finally there is a simple demo-app in the demoapp directory, including ingress rules.